 It allows you to save tax-efficiently

-Junior ISAs are a great way to boost your child’s financial future since they allow you to save and invest for them, tax-efficiently.
+Junior ISAs, also known as JISAs, are a great way to boost your child’s financial future since they allow you to save and invest for them, tax-efficiently.
 What does this mean?
-Put simply, a Junior ISA can help to keep the Government’s hands off money you want to set aside for your child.
+Put simply, a Junior ISA, or JISA can help to keep the Government’s hands off money you want to set aside for your child.
 When you pay into a Junior ISA, your child will not pay any tax on income they earn or returns they make, and your little angel would keep everything after fees and charges are taken.
 Junior ISAs were introduced in 2011 by the government to replace Child Trust Funds.

 There are different types

 There are two types of Junior ISA: